 Every year, the Seminary will review its policy to determine its effectiveness, update requirements and enforce changes if needed.
-In addition, portions of this policy will be published in our faculty, staff, student and housing handbooks and other appropriate literature and websites.
+In addition, portions of this policy will be published in our faculty, staff and student handbooks and other appropriate literature and websites.

-The Executive Assistant to the President/Director of Human Resources will be responsible for implementation of this policy with Seminary employees.
+The Executive Assistant to the President/Human Resources Generalist will be responsible for implementation of this policy with Seminary employees.
 The Dean will be responsible for implementation of this policy for students.
-The President and her delegate will determine levels of appropriate sanctions with and within the law.